girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML API AND ITS APPLICATIONS.md

 The sessionStorage Object
 **The sessionStorage object is equal to the localStorage object, except that it stores the data for only one session.
 The data is deleted when the user closes the specific browser tab.**
-For more details refer [here](https://www.smashingmagazine.com/2017/02/designing-html-apis/)
+For more details refer [Smashing Magazine](https://www.smashingmagazine.com/2017/02/designing-html-apis/)
 ## References
 **[Smashing Magazine](https://www.smashingmagazine.com/2017/02/designing-html-apis/)**